matanatz/matanatz.github.io/_posts/2019-7-17-Invariant-Graph-Networks.md

-# Invariant Graph Networks
-Haggai Maron and Yaron Lipman

-*Weizmann Institute of Science*
-$$ f=\alpha $$
-This note summarizes the main ideas and constructions in a series of three recent papers [Maron et al., 2019 a,b,c] introducing and investigating a novel type of neural networks for learning irregular data such as graphs and hypergraphs.
+This $$ f=\alpha $$ note summarizes the main ideas and constructions in a series of three recent papers [Maron et al., 2019 a,b,c] introducing and investigating a novel type of neural networks for learning irregular data such as graphs and hypergraphs.

 ## Algebraic view of convolutional neural networks.
 The goal of this note is presenting a family of neural network architectures suitable for learning irregular data in the form of graphs, or more generally, hypergraphs.
 This family presents a tradeoff between expressivity (i.e., the ability to approximate a large and complicated set of functions), and efficiency (i.e., the amount of time and space resources used by these architectures).